When the Toasters Turn

 Do they know that never happens,

-All written by the queen of sloth.
+Written by the queen of sloth.

 Do they wait patiently for New Year?

-For a sense of a start anew,
+For a sense of start anew,

 Does one of them run a betting shop,